We are pleased that you visit our website and thank you for your interest in our company and our products.

 You have the option of registering for the protected area of the storage portal via the storage portal.
 For this, we collect master data, contact information, your user name and the contact data for your company.
 The data that you are obliged to provide are highlighted in that they are marked as mandatory fields.
 Without this data, registration in the protected area of the storage portal is not possible.
 The legal basis of the processing is Article 6(1) 1 lit. b) and Article 6(1) sentence 1 lit. f) GDPR.

 There are various options for contacting us as stated on our website/our storage portal.
-In this context, we process data exclusively for the purpose of communication with you.
-The legal basis is Article 6(1) 1 lit. b) and Article 6(1) sentence 1 lit. f) GDPR.
+In this context, we process data (name, e-mail, phone number, information you give us in relation to your contact request) exclusively for the purpose of communication with you.
+The legal basis is Article 6(1) 1 lit. b), Article 6(1) sentence 1 lit. f) and/or Article 6(1) sentence 1 lit. a) GDPR.

 We use so-called cookies on our website/our storage portal.
 A cookie is a small text file that is stored on your device by the browser.
 Cookies are not used to run programmes or download viruses to your computer.
 The main purpose of our own cookies is more to make our services as time-saving as possible.
 We also use our own cookies, for example,